Ixcatl/fables_novasophonia/docs/core/basics.rst

 ******
 Basic Mechanics
 ******
 UWR may have a veneer of a traditional fantasy RPG, but most of its mechanics are not shared with the likes of D&D or Pathfinder.
-It's important to get to know the basics laid out on this page in order to understand the rest of the game systems.
+It's important to understand these basics before learning the rest of the game's systems.

 ----------------------------

 Rolling Dice
 ==========

-UWR, identically to HKRPG, features a "dice pool" mechanic at its core, using six-sided dice almost exclusively and counting successes rather than high or low rolls.
-Each player will want about eight dice, though even more might be necessary in longer campaigns.
+UWR features a "dice pool" mechanic at its core, using six-sided dice almost exclusively and counting a number of winning dice rather than high or low rolls on one die.
+Each player will want about eight D6 dice, though even more might be necessary in longer campaigns.

 Most actions require a roll, or *check*, to count successes by rolling with d6s.
 Each die that rolls a 5 or 6 is a success; anything below normally does not.
 Checks between two characters may pit their rolls against one another; others will require a static target of winning dice to succeed.
 Every different type of check has its own way of determining the number of dice and what its succeeding conditions are.